 Psychodynamic Therapy can help you with relationships, family or friendship issues.
 It can show the way to more healthy and authentic relationships and help sustaining them.
 Psychodynamic psychotherapy and counselling can be particularly helpful in dealing with low self-esteem, general anxiety, social anxiety, panic attacks, loneliness or depression.

 Therapy can help with transitions and life changes such as: bereavement, divorce and relationship breakups.
 Positive changes such as moving, starting university or a new job, getting married or starting a family can be both exciting and difficult.
 I can get help you through loss as well as finding a way forward.

 You will not be told what to do but I will effectively guide and support you in making your own choices.

 I offer a 20 minutes free phone consultation before booking.
-If you have questions or want to speak to me before deciding to book an initial appointment, please send me an email or leave a message and we can arrange a suitable time to talk.
+If you have questions or want to speak to me before deciding to book an initial appointment.
+Please send me an email or leave a message and we can arrange a suitable time to talk.

 You can find more information about me on my website.

 Training, qualifications & experience

 Before starting my professional training I counselled victims of crime for the charitable organisation Victim Support.